YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 ## DeleteAlertSucceeded event {#DeleteAlertSucceeded}

 Reports to CIC that the client has successfully deleted the specified alarm.
-The client must send this event to CIC once it successfully deletes the specified alarm for the [Alerts.DeleteAlert](#DeleteAlert) directive.
+The client must send this event message to CIC once it successfully deletes the specified alarm for the [Alerts.DeleteAlert](#DeleteAlert) directive message.

 ### Context fields